Michael Collins (writer and broadcaster)

 Michael Collins (born 12 February 1961) is a British author, journalist and television presenter.

 Early life

-Collins was born in Walworth, south east London, England.
-He attended Archbishop Michael Ramsey comprehensive school in Camberwell.
+Michael Collins was born in Walworth, south east London, England.
+He attended Archbishop Michael Ramsey School in Camberwell.
 In 1977, as part of the Great Education Debate, the school was the subject of the Thames Television documentary Our School and Hard Times.
-That same year, aged 16, he left school and trained as a bespoke tailor.

 Career

-Throughout the 1990s, he worked in television production as a scriptwriter and producer.
+Throughout the 1990s, Collins worked in television production as a scriptwriter and producer.
 During this time he wrote the Channel 4 documentaries The Battersea Bardot (1994) and The National Alf (1994).